VEX-Robotics/VAIC_23_24/JetsonImages/README.md

 ## Use the VEXAI Jetson Nano Image
 Download the Jetson OS image from this [link](https://content.vexrobotics.com/V5AI/Images/Jetson/VAIC2324_090623.gz).
+NOTE: This image is quite large so it may take some time to download.

 You will need the following pre-requesities: